Large Sample Properties of Partitioning-Based Series Estimators: Introduction

 The approximation power of this class of estimators comes from two user-specified parameters: the granularity of the partition $\Delta$ and the order $m\in\mathbb{Z}_+$ of the basis.
-The choice $m$ is often fixed in practice, and hence we regard $\Delta$ as the tuning parameter for this class of nonparametric estimators.
+The choice $m$ is often fixed in practice, and hence we regard $\Delta$ as the tuning parameter.
 Under our assumptions, $\bar{\kappa} \to \infty$ as the sample size $n\to\infty$, and the volume of each $\delta_l$ shrinks proportionally to $h^d$, where $h=\max\{\diam(\delta):\delta\in\Delta\}$ serves as a universal measure of the granularity.
 Thus, as $\bar{\kappa} \to \infty$, $h^d$ vanishes at the same rate, and with each basis being supported only on a finite number of cells, $K$ diverges proportionally as well.
-Concrete examples of bases and partitioning schemes are discussed in the online supplement for brevity.
+Complete, detailed examples of bases and partitioning schemes are discussed in the online supplement for brevity.

-Our first contribution, in Section \ref{sec:bias}, is a general characterization of the bias of partitioning-based estimators, which we then use for both tuning parameter selection and robust bias corrected inference.
-We also specialize our generic bias approximation to splines, wavelets, and piecewise polynomial bases, over different partitioning schemes, leading to novel bias representations.
-These basis-specific results are reported in the supplement due to space limitations.
+Our first contribution, in Section \ref{sec:bias}, is a general characterization of the bias of partitioning-based estimators, which we then use for both tuning parameter selection and robust bias correction.
+In the supplement, we specialize our generic bias approximation to splines, wavelets, and piecewise polynomials over different partitioning schemes, leading to novel results.

 Our second contribution, in Section \ref{sec:imse}, is a general integrated mean squared error (IMSE) expansion for partitioning-based estimators.
 These results lead to IMSE-optimal partitioning choices, and hence deliver IMSE-optimal point estimators of the regression function and its derivatives.
 We show that the IMSE-optimal choice of partition granularity obeys $h_{\mathtt{IMSE}} \asymp n^{-1/(2m+d)}$, which translates to the familiar $K_{\mathtt{IMSE}} \asymp n^{-d/(2m+d)}$, and give a precise characterization of the leading constant.
 For simple cases on tensor-product partitions, some results exist for splines \cite{Agarwal-Studden_1980_AoS,Zhou-Shen-Wolfe_1998_AoS,Zhou-Wolfe_2000_SS} and piecewise polynomials \cite{Cattaneo-Farrell_2013_JoE}.
-In addition to generalizing these results substantially (e.g., allowing for more general support and partitioning schemes), our characterization for compact-supported wavelets (given in the supplement) appears to be new.
+In addition to generalizing these results substantially, our characterization for compactly supported wavelets appears to be new.